VictoriaMetrics/fastcache/README.md

 64KB-sized chunks reduce memory fragmentation and the total memory usage comparing to a single big chunk per bucket.
+Chunks are allocated off-heap if possible.
+This reduces total memory usage because GC collects unused memory more frequently without the need in `GOGC` tweaking.

 ### Users